 “I’m more than happy, I’m blessed,” says Dr. Hall.
 “When you’re blessed, you know that you’re doing more than helping yourself, you’re helping other people.
 I’m doing something I love and I’m passing it on.”

 Now that you’ve shared Dr. Hall’s joy, pass it on!
-Sign our doctors’ appreciation card for Doctors’ Day.
+Like this story?
+Show your support with a gift.